For President Trump, Life Is Just Not Fair — And What That Means For The Rest Of Us

 Veteran journalist Marvin Kalb has written a forthcoming book called, "Enemy of the People."
 He warns that this kind of targeting of the press is familiar:

-"Twentieth-century dictators—notably, Stalin, Hitler, and Mao—had all denounced their critics, especially the press, as 'enemies of the people.'
+"Twentieth-century dictators — notably, Stalin, Hitler, and Mao — had all denounced their critics, especially the press, as 'enemies of the people.'
 Their goal was to delegitimize the work of the press as 'fake news' and create confusion in the public mind about what's real and what isn't; what can be trusted and what can't be.
 That, it seems, is also Trump's goal."

-Trump's goal, as is the goal of most in power, is to get out their message in the widest and most unfiltered way possible.
+Trump's goal, as is that of most in power, is to get out their message in the widest and most unfiltered way possible.
 Trump understands the power of the media to get across a message.

-Where his style differs, of course, from past presidents is a lack of reverence for the press' role in a free society.
+Where his style differs, of course, from past presidents' is a lack of reverence for the press's role in a free society.

-Trump's style, in business and in politics, has always been to crush whatever and whoever stands in his way.
+Trump's style, in business and in politics, has always been to crush whatever and whomever stands in his way.
 Stand with him, and be rewarded — even if for a short while.

 There's no telling exactly how Trump will channel his latest perceived unfairness toward him, especially as the first trial of the Mueller Russia probe --Manafort's — moves toward its conclusion in a couple weeks.